WebEngage/android-custom-push-layouts/README.md

 }
 ```

-These code samples are simple examples to modify and render push notifications on your own.
-You can make more complex changes as per your requirements.
+These code samples are simple examples for modifying and rendering custom push notification layouts through WebEngage.
+You can render even more complex notification layouts as per your requirements.